harshakurra123/Smile-Maker/Proposal.md

+### Proposal for smile maker application
+- Smile maker application is an entertainment app, in which user can browse the jokes.
+Home page shows joke after every refresh.
+If user wants list of jokes, we provide button on home page to direct to list of jokes.
+- Authentication is required for user to post or edit the content in the joke.
+- Application is developed in python with Django framework using postgresql as database.
+- Application uses Restful api’s for serving the data.

 ### Project Title
 Smile Maker
 - Schedule & sprints are set by the GDP semesters (about every 2-weeks = a sprint)
 - Budget is set by the size of the development team * average expected hours per developer per week
 - Scope of work should be clearly divided into sprint buckets of time

 ### Team Members
 1. Harshavardhan Kurra